 These instruments play a crucial role in passive fire protection systems and are a vital component of building safety codes and regulations.

-Why Fire Inspections are Necessary
+Why Fire Door Inspections are Necessary

 As previously mentioned, fire doors can be a valuable form of passive fire protection.
 However, the term passive can be misleading.
 This language may lead one to incorrectly believe that once installed, fire doors are without any need for additional attention.